This post may contain affiliate links which give me a small commission at no extra charge to you.

 During all three stages of lochia, your bleeding should have an odor similar to that of normal menstrual flow.

 If you notice an offensive or unusual smell, this may be a sign of infection.
 See your doctor.

-If you notice bright red or heavier bleeding that reappears after your lochia has already lightened, it probably means you need to slow down.
+If you notice bright red or heavier bleeding that reappears after your lochia has already lightened, it probably means that you are over-doing it and you need to slow down and rest. (asap)